 The Japanese language is rich in words that carry deep cultural, emotional, and philosophical nuances.
 One of these words is 「期待」(kitai), which can be literally translated as “expectation” or “hope.”
-However, as with many Japanese terms, its real meaning goes beyond the dictionary.
-To truly understand what kitai is, one must dive into its everyday use, social connotations, and its importance in communication among Japanese people.
+But, as with many Japanese terms, its real meaning goes beyond the dictionary.
+To truly understand what kitai is, one must dive into its everyday use, its social connotations, and its importance in communication among Japanese people.

-Consult our dictionary: Expectation
+Consult our dictionary: 期待

 The Cultural Depth of the Term Kitai

 In the family environment, parents who say they expect something from their children are often using kitai in a loving way, but also as an implicit demand.
-Thus, the word walks a fine line between encouragement and social pressure.
+Therefore, the word walks a fine line between encouragement and social pressure.

 Common Uses and Expressions with Kitai